 Committed to helping clients reach their full potential through exceptional and personalized service.

 Dr. Megan Thompson is a native of Hayward, MN where she was raised on a crop farm.
 Dr. Thompson received her BA in Biology from Gustavus Adolphus College and received her DVM from the University of Minnesota in 2015.
 Dr. Thompson began her career in Harmony, MN before joining Northern Valley's team in March 2016.
 She enjoys working with dairy cattle, beef cattle, and small ruminants.
-She particularly enjoys calf health and management, reproduction, lameness, and employee training.
-In her spare time, she enjoys kayaking, hiking, fishing, and helping out on the family farm.
+She particularly enjoys calf health and management, reproduction, and employee training.
+In her spare time, she enjoys riding her horse, kayaking, hiking, traveling, and helping on the family farm.

 Nancy is a Plainview native and is one of 8 children of the Timm family.
 She and her husband Tracy, live near Conception and have 2 sons.
 Nancy joined the Northern Valley team in January 2010 and helps both in the office and on the farm as needed.
 Outside of work, Nancy enjoys spending time with her family and her dog, Renna.
 She also volunteers at Immnauel Lutheran School.
 Her hobbies include NFL football, NHL hockey, four-wheeling, gardening, wood refinishing, and crafts.